 Under the charity component, the programme partners with the local communities to provide spaces for day-care facilities within the markets and ensure protection, provide improved nutrition for the children and stimulate early learning through appropriate techniques for young children that spend the day time in the markets with their mothers.
 The programme also partners with nearby health facilities to provide immunisation services against communicable diseases, treatment for illness and referral for more specialised services where required.
 In addition, the programme trains 750 mothers and caregivers with skills for positive parenting, child protection, nutrition and selected mothers are trained in the management of the day-care centres.

 Recently, KTU participated in the Project Inspire competition led by UN Women Singapore and the Master Card Foundation and won an award worth $10,000 for the most ‘inspirational project’ – to introduce beekeeping as a sustainable source of income for 100 women and girls with disabilities.
 The project will be shortly piloted in two districts of Luweero and Masaka with a plan for replication in other parts of the country in the future.
-Under this project, KTU will train the beneficiaries in bee keeping as a business, supply them with bee hives to set up their individual apiaries, and provide them with technical support to manage the bee hives and harvesting of the honey; they will also be trained on how to use the by – products like bees wax to make soap and candles; and also get training in marketing and finance management.
-The beneficiaries will then be linked to different markets including the recently established honey processing unit at the KTU offices where the honey will be processed and packaged for the larger market.
-All the proceeds will then be used to finance KTU’s provision of early childhood programme in the Markets.
+Under this project, KTU will train the beneficiaries in bee keeping as a business, supply them with bee hives to set up their individual Apiaries, and provide them with technical support to manage the bee hives and harvesting of the honey; They will also be trained on how to use the by – products like bees wax to make soap and candles; and also get training in marketing and finance management.
+The beneficiaries will then be linked to different markets including the recently established Honey Processing Unit at the KTU offices where the honey will be processed and packaged for the for the larger market.
+All the proceeds will then be used to finance KTU’ then provision of early childhood programme in the Markets.

 Chief Executive Officer